suryastef/docker/dockerfiles/gcloud-sdk/README.md

 ## Usages

-Start the container as usual, it will prompt gcloud authentication
+Start the container, it will prompt gcloud authentication

 ```
-docker run -ti gcloud-sdk:buster-slim
+docker run -ti -e TERM gcloud-sdk:buster-slim
 ```
+Note: The ```-e TERM``` command will pass current host environment into the container

 ## Note